rootshx/speedflip/README.md

 I changed the hotkey from g to TMB2.
 So it is easier for keyboard players.
 The guy also has a script for the controller.
 You will find it by scrolling down at the UnknownCheats link

+## Version 2.0
+Removed all randomizers and significantly improved speedflip consistency by reducing failed attempts.

 ## Installation

 ```bash